Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The branched structure of amylopectin enables digestive enzymes to attach to it more easily (more places to grab on), so starches with a higher share of amylopectin tend to be fast carbs.
 The straight chain structure of amylose, by contrast, makes it difficult for digestive enzymes to attach to it, so starches with a higher share of amylose tend to be more resistant to digestion and are generally classified as slow carbs.

 Both amylose and amylopectin are made more rapidly digestible by cooking.
 But it turns out that chilling foods after they’ve been cooked helps return some of those starches to their more slowly digestible or resistant form.
 These are referred to as retrograded resistant starches.
+Retrograded resistant starches feed the GMB the way that fiber does and, because they are poorly digestible or indigestible by us, they help bulk up our meals without bulking up our consumption of usable calories.

 The amylose to amylopectin ratio determines how much retrograded resistant starch remains on reheating, with retrograded amylose being more heat stable than retrograded amylopectin.
 Reheating retrograded amylose returns only about 25% of it back to a rapidly digestible form while retrograded amylopectin can be fully reversed by reheating.